sc-ventures/cloudbreak-documentation/docs/gcp-launch.md

 [Comment]: <> (https://cloud.google.com/deployment-manager/)

-> This is the GCP quickstart option.
-If you would like to install Cloudbreak on your own VM, refer to [Launch Cloudbreak on your own VM](vm-launch.md).

 **Steps**

 1. In order to use the Cloud Deployment Manager, you must install the Google Cloud SDK on your machine.
 The SDK contains the gcloud CLI tool, which is used to deploy Cloudbreak.